 Customer effort score (CES) is a numeric indicator of positive, neutral or negative customer experience during an interaction with your organization.

 The logic behind this metric is that more effort from a customer in solving a problem results in a negative experience.
-Whereas, if the company can solve the problem for the customer such that they have to input the least amount of effort, then it results in a positive customer experience.
+Whereas, if the company can solve the problem for the customer such that they have to input the least amount of effort, then it results in positive customer experience and to improve Net promoter score.

 A CES value is assigned based on customer feedback to the CES survey question.